Iceland v Iceland Foods Ltd: Background

-The dispute arose once more when the supermarket tried to stop the trademark "Inspired by Iceland" from being branded on Icelandic groceries in 2015.
-The supermarket attempted to stop the branding of goods with the trade mark "Íslandsstofa"; it was initially assumed this was because the trademark was its own commercial entity however it simply meant "Inspired by Iceland", therefore Iceland Foods were actually objecting to the use of the word "Iceland".
+In 2015, Iceland Foods opposed an EU trademark application for 'Inspired by Iceland' submitted by Business Iceland (known in Icelandic as 'Íslandsstofa').
+The company sought to prevent the use of the phrase 'Inspired by Iceland' as a brand on Icelandic food products.
+It was initially assumed this was because the trademark was its own commercial entity, but the neutral wording of the phrase suggested that Iceland Foods was in fact objecting to the simple use of the name "Iceland".
+The Icelandic government accused Iceland Foods of engaging in abusive behaviour by trademarking the name of the country, and of "harass[ing] Icelandic companies and even the Icelandic tourism board" by pursuing legal action against Icelandic companies which use the name of their country in their trading names.

-Iceland Foods Ltd has been accused by the government of Iceland of engaging in abusive behaviour by trademarking the name of the country, and of "harass[ing] Icelandic companies and even the Icelandic tourism board" by pursuing legal action against Icelandic companies which use the name of their country in their trading names.
+Details

 After considering legal action in September 2016, in November 2016, the Icelandic government filed a legal challenge at the European Union Intellectual Property Office (EUIPO) to have the company's trademark invalidated "on the basis that the term 'Iceland' is exceptionally broad and ambiguous in definition, often rendering the country's firms unable to describe their products as Icelandic".
 The Iceland Magazine noted that "Iceland Foods was founded in 1970, but only acquired the Europe wide trademark registration of "Iceland" in 2005.
 According to the Sagas Iceland, the nation, [sic] was established in 874.
 It is an insult to common sense to maintain that the supermarket chain has a stronger claim to the trademark than the country".

-In response the supermarket responded by stating that they regret the country's decision to take legal action and that "do not believe that any serious confusion or conflict has ever arisen in the public mind, or is likely to do so."
+In response the supermarket responded by stating that they regret the country's decision to take legal action and that they "do not believe that any serious confusion or conflict has ever arisen in the public mind, or is likely to do so."
 Furthermore, they had also accused the Icelandic government of being unwilling to negotiate a settlement despite their best attempts to do so and that the government made "unrealistic and unacceptable" demands.

 In April 2019, The EUIPO invalidated the Iceland trademark.
 The ruling stated that the supermarket chain founded in 1970 "cannot reasonably trademark the name of a country that has been around since the 9th century".

 On 9 September 2022, the EUIPO's Grand Board of Appeal held another hearing regarding the cancellation of the trademark, and the supermarket decided to return to court over the matter appealing the decision made in 2019.
-Iceland Foods’ managing director Richard Walker has said the supermarket will "vigorously defend its intellectual property rights".
+Iceland Foods' managing director Richard Walker said the supermarket will "vigorously defend its intellectual property rights", but in December 2022 the court reaffirmed the previous court's sharp limitations on Walker's use of "Iceland".
+In July 2025 the European Union’s General Court also affirmed the cancellation order.